Being more or less stuck right now, it is also a time when we can plan, can plot and can work out new adventures.

 Many lists for the 7 summits allow $10,000 or more for gear.
 I’m talking to experienced climbers, so you have your gear.
 Yes we all want more new shiny things.
 But this is about the summits, not shiny outfits.

 Your budget for gear is zero – if you need big boots buy them on the way into the cold peaks from someone who has just finished their 7 and never wants to climb again.
 Or convince them of your worthy endeavor and encourage them to give them to you.
 Or go down into the back alleys of Thamel in Kathmandu and barter for them.
+If you have no real funds for them and no budget, you will be able to work out what you need a whole lot cheaper.

 My prices below could be off a bit (perhaps quite a ways off?) – but overall I don’t think experienced climbers with less resources should immediately discard the idea of the 7 summits if they really want to do them.